aroberge/avantpy/roadmap.md

 ## Enhancements

-Important: add code (and test) to ensure that `until` cannot be used if it is not preceded by `repeat`.

-Important: separate lang (for messages) from dialect.

 - [ ] Make it possible to show the difflib output in an interactive session without exiting;
   This could be a more useful feature in an IDE environment
    - [ ] Have the possible options: